Get instant quote

 The size of the blank must be approximately 3 mm (.125'') larger than the part

 Blank size affects overall cost.
-As a rule of thumb, select stock that is at least 3 mm larger than the finished part in all dimensions.
+As a rule of thumb, select stock at least 3 mm larger than the finished part in all dimensions.
 This allows material to be removed from every edge to achieve final size and accuracy.

 To minimize cost: